zengfenfei/browserify-loader/README.md

 browserify-loader
 =================

-A CommonJS Loader for browserify workflow [ES6 support].
+A CommonJS Loader for browserify workflow.

 ## What is browserify-loader